pocl/pocl/doc/sphinx/source/env_variables.rst

 * POCL_KERNEL_CACHE

- If this is set to 0 at runtime, kernel-cache will be forcefully disabled even if its enabled in configure step
+ If this is set to 0 at runtime, kernel compilation files will be deleted at clReleaseProgram().
+Note that it's currently not possible for pocl to avoid interacting with LLVM via on-disk files, so pocl requires some disk space at least temporarily (at runtime).
+Also, the locking mechanism on cache files does not work with LLVM < 3.5, so you might get errors if you try to run multiple processes running the same CL code via pocl.

 * POCL_KERNEL_CACHE_IGNORE_INCLUDES